UF Campus Aerial Photo

 Summer/Fall 2025 Transit Changes

-Beginning June 30 with the start of the 2025 Summer B semester, the RTS transit system will undergo planned route changes to create more efficient service for UF students, faculty and staff traveling to and from campus and within Gainesville.
+Beginning June 30 with the start of the 2025 Summer B semester, the RTS transit system has implemented planned route changes to create more efficient service for UF students, faculty and staff traveling to and from campus and within Gainesville.

-At the same time, the UF Campus Connector shuttle system will replace RTS routes 122 and 127 and supplement route 118 for student and staff transportation on campus.
+At the same time, the UF Campus Connector shuttle system replaced RTS routes 122 and 127 and will supplement route 118 during the Fall semester for student and staff transportation on campus.

 For more information on these changes and full route information on the new bus and shuttle system, please read on below.